whalebone/wb-docs/en/local_resolver.rst

   * 4 GB RAM
   * 40 GB HDD (at least 30 GB in /var partition)

-.. warning:: Please note that Whalebone only supports deloyments with desktop environments such as GNOME, KDE or Xfce as those can impact available memory and DNS processing on the server.
+.. warning:: Please note that Whalebone only supports deloyments without desktop environments such as GNOME, KDE or Xfce as those can impact available memory and DNS processing on the server.

 * **Network setup requirements** (local resolver needs the following ports opened):